aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/steps-in-ait3.md

     2. Make sure the wallet is connected with your **owner** account.
     3. Provide the following inputs:
         1. Staking Amount: TODO
-        2. Operator Address: The wallet address of your operator (i.e., validator).
+        2. Operator Address: The address of your operator (i.e., validator).
+This is the `account_address` from the "aptosbot.yaml" file.
         3. Voter Address: The wallet address of your voter.
     4. Click **SUBMIT**.
 You will see a green snackbar indicating that the transaction is successful.
 7. Next, proceed to **Connect to AIT-3 and join the validator set**.